microsoft/MMdnn/README.md

   - We provide a guide to help you accelerate inference with TensorRT.
     - [TensorRT](https://github.com/Microsoft/MMdnn/wiki/Using-TensorRT-to-Accelerate-Inference)

 This project is designed and developed by [Microsoft Research (MSR)](https://www.microsoft.com/en-us/research/group/systems-research-group-asia/).
-We also encourage researchers and students leverage this project to analysis DNN models and we welcome any new ideas to extend this project.
+We also encourage researchers and students leverage this project to analyse DNN models.
+We welcome any new ideas to extend this project.

 ## Installation